-If you're feeling overwhelmed by the number of great short stories out there, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized short story recommendation 😉
+If you're feeling overwhelmed by the number of great short stories out there, you can also take our 30-second quiz below to narrow it down quickly and get a personalized short story recommendation 😉

 1. "Harrison Bergeron" by Kurt Vonnegut

 First published in 1961, Vonnegut’s satirical story imagines a future in which America’s quest for egalitarianism has resulted in laws preventing anyone from being “better than average.”
 Our title character is born strong, handsome and intelligent — and in order to make him equal to others, he is given golf-style “handicaps.”
 He has to wear glasses that make it hard for him to see (and that give him headaches).
 He has to wear weighted clothes and a rubber mask to counteract his strength and good looks.